usyless/ollama-web-ui/README.md

 - Uses no external libraries

 ### In progress
-- More settings, such as context length, default prompt
 - Prettier settings page
 - Code embeds
 - Markdown support
 - Better popups
-- Chat history that actually scrolls